canonical/cloud-init/HACKING.rst

   * ``natural_sort_key``

-Note that the functions in ``cloudinit.net`` use inconsistent parameter names for "string that cohtains a device name"; we can standardise on ``devname`` (the most common one) in the refactor.
+Note that the functions in ``cloudinit.net`` use inconsistent parameter names for "string that contains a device name"; we can standardise on ``devname`` (the most common one) in the refactor.

 References